 \section{Conclusions}

 In this paper, we proposed StreamDEQ, an efficient streaming video application of the multiscale implicit deep model, MDEQ.
-We showed that our model can start from scratch (\ie all zeros) and efficiently update its representations to reach near-optimal representations as the video streams.
-We validated this claim on video semantic segmentation and video object detection tasks with thorough experiments.
-StreamDEQ presents a viable approach for both real-time video analysis and off-line large-scale methods.
+To the best of our knowledge, this is the first large-scale video application of DEQs.
+Furthermore, we introduced two explicit variants of StreamDEQ.
+We showed that our models could start from scratch (i.e. all zeros) and efficiently update their representations to reach near-optimal representations as the video streams.
+We validated this claim on video semantic segmentation, video object detection, and human pose estimation tasks with thorough experiments.

+StreamDEQ models present a viable approach for both real-time video analysis and off-line large-scale methods.